 We met another druid, also investigating the rumors, an elf woman named Emarthine Willoway.
 She knew Vyncis Voadys!
 Together they explored the waterways and deep into the forest, encountering dryads, treants, and wyverns etc.

-She also revealed that another druid, Asmar Kel, and his pregnant wife had disappeared several weeks ago from their house on the edge of town.
+She also revealed that another druid, Azmur Kel, and his pregnant wife had disappeared several weeks ago from their house on the edge of town.
 Tagnus and I took a look and found tracks leading away from the house that just stopped not to far away (as if they had simply teleported away or been carried off).

 After this investigation, we retired to Emarthine's orchard to partake of her delicious cider and talk about her experiences with Vyncis Voadys.